luc-chevaux/sliding-youtube-gallery/readme.txt

 - Execute the query: INSERT INTO `wp_options` (`option_name`, `option_value`, `autoload`) VALUES ('syg_db_version', '1.3.0', 'yes')
 - Manually download previous version of the plugin and extract into wp-content/plugins
 - Reactivate the plugin

-- MAIN FEATURES
-Support for multiple gallery in one page
-Multiple gallery styles
-Creation of gallery from a YouTube playlist
-Creation of gallery from a explicit YouTube video url list Disable related videos option
-Pagination in video page
-New and dedicated plugin menu

 = 1.2.5 =
-Fix Missing redirect to plugin homepage after successful savings Fix blank page in some configuration
+- Fix Missing redirect to plugin homepage after successful savings
+- Fix blank page in some configuration
-Fix gallery position inside post
+- Fix gallery position inside post
-Fix javascript and css problems in certain template Fix problem when calling functions in template
+- Fix javascript and css problems in certain template
+- Fix problem when calling functions in template
-Fix path problems with css and js when wordpress is installed on a sub-directory
+- Fix path problems with css and js when wordpress is installed on a sub-directory

 = 1.0.1 =
-Initial Release, beta.
+- Initial Release, beta.
-Video count setting bug, was fixed.
+- Video count setting bug, was fixed.